skeeto/skeeto.github.com/_posts/2012-06-03-Perlin-Noise-With-Many.markdown

 depreciated Vector but more like Apache Commons Math's RealVector), so it looks very similar to the Octave version.
 It's much, much faster than the generalized Octave version.
-It doesn't use a hash function for gradients, instead randomly generating them as needed and keeping track of them for later with a Map.
+It doesn't use a hash function for gradients -- instead randomly generating them as needed and keeping track of them for later with a Map.

 I wanted to go faster yet, so next I looked at OpenCL for the first time.
 OpenCL is an API that allows you to run C-like programs on your